- Lead Organisation

-The Project built an anaerobic digester that captures biogas from the breakdown of effluent and organic waste from the Southern Meats abattoir.
+This project built an anaerobic digester that captures biogas from the breakdown of effluent and organic waste from the Southern Meats abattoir.
 The gas is then fed into biogas generators to produce electricity for Southern Meats to operate their abattoir under a Power Purchase Agreement.

-The Project has the capacity to displace 75% of peak load and has the ability to draw mains gas to further meet peak loads.
+The project has the capacity to displace 75% of peak load and has the ability to draw mains gas to further meet peak loads

-This Project converts waste from the Southern Meats abattoir into bioenergy that is then used to power it.
+The Goulburn Bioenergy project converts waste from the Southern Meats abattoir into bioenergy that is then used to power it.